dfelinto/blender-manual/manual/grease_pencil/modifiers/modify/time_offset.rst

 Mode
    Regular
-      Offsets keyframes in default animation playback direction (left to right).
+      Offsets keyframes in the default animation playback direction (playhead moving from left to right).

    Reverse
-      Offsets keyframes in inverse animation playback direction (right to left).
+      Offsets keyframes in reversed animation playback direction (playhead moving from right to left).

    Fixed Frame
-      Keep the selected frame fixed and do not change over time.
+      The Frame parameter determines which frame is displayed.
+This value needs to be animated in order to have the displayed frame change during playback.

       Frame
-         Frame number to use.
+         The number of the frame to display.

+   Ping Pong
+      Loop back and forth animation.

 Frame Offset
-   Number of frames to offset the original keyframes.
+   The number of frames to offset the original keyframes by.

 Scale
-   Evaluation time (in seconds).
+   Controls the speed of the frames playback.
+1 is equal to the actual frame rate, could be positive (faster) or negative (slower).

 Keep Loop
    Moves end frame to the animation start to keep animation in a loop.